-See Me as a Person provides a diverse mix of patient stories and caregiver reflections on therapeutic relationships.
+See Me as a Person: Stories for Reflection on the Therapeutic Relationship provides a diverse mix of patient stories and caregiver reflections on therapeutic relationships.
 Inspired by the book, See Me as a Person: Creating Therapeutic Relationships with Patients and their Families, each track is carefully crafted to deepen the experience of what it means to be fully present for those in our care.
 This program presents the living stories of patients, caregivers, and staff.
 Each track is written to reinforce key elements of Relationship-Based Care as experienced by patients and their families.
 Purchase CD.

 Areas of Focus:

 - Creating therapeutic relationships despite chaotic work environments

 - Caring as an art, science, and ethics

 - Professional practice

 - See Me as a Person: Creating Therapeutic Relationships with Patients and their Families.
 2012, Minneapolis, MN: Creative Health Care Management.